premiscale/cluster-checkin/README.md

-# cluster-checkin
+# cluster-cronitor

-Cronjob that checks in with [cronitor.io](https://cronitor.io/) and alerts if the following items in a cluster are off (or if it doesn't check in at all) -
+Cronjob that checks in with [cronitor.io](https://cronitor.io/) and alerts if the following items in a cluster are off.

+- The job fails to checkin
-- All nodes are in a `Ready` state.
+- Any nodes are not in a `Ready` state
+- Any pods in the `kube-system` namespace are not in a `Running` state